oroinc/documentation/user/back-office/customers/customer-users/index.rst

    .. image:: /user/img/customers/customer_users/CustomerUsersCreate.png
       :alt: The customer user creation form

 #.
-Select the **Enabled** check box to enable the user to log into the system and to do their work within it upon creation.
+Select the **Enabled** checkbox to enable the user to log into the system and to do their work within it upon creation.

 #.
 Fill in the customer **Name** and other personal information.